studyingChristianity/symbols/*journal.md

 * Bright lights in the backyard turn **on and off at irregular intervals** at night, roughly every 10 to 60 seconds.
 * In addition, there have been **strong odors** coming from the property in the past several days.

-The combination of irregular lighting and strong odors raises a concern that there may be an illegal cannabis cultivation.
+The irregular lighting at night raises a concern that there may be an illegal cannabis cultivation.

 ---